Road Trip Guide to Jökulsárlón Glacier Lagoon and Diamond Beach – With MAP

 This is also a good place to stop if you need to use the restroom, however, be aware that you need to pay around $2 USD to use them.
 During the summer you might even see puffins here.

-Finally to Jökulsárlón Glacier Lagoon
+Jökulsárlón Glacier Lagoon

 There was a little store that offered food, coffee, and free bathrooms.
 We noticed they also had ice cave tours, however, you need to visit in the winter to try this.

-Jökulsárlón Glacier Lagoon Overview
+Jökulsárlón Glacier Lagoon and Diamond Beach: Wrap-up

 We stayed in Selfoss, so we were about an hour closer than in Reykavik.
-Besides the trip being long, we actually enjoyed these stops more than the Golden Circle, although the Golden Circle was still pretty great.
+Besides the trip being long, we actually enjoyed these stops more than our road trip driving the Golden Circle, although the Golden Circle was still pretty great.